catalyst-cooperative/.github/profile/README.md

   ideas for improvement, or need to get some personalized support?
 [Join us for Office Hours](https://calend.ly/catalyst-cooperative/pudl-office-hours)
 - Follow us on Twitter: [@CatalystCoop](https://twitter.com/CatalystCoop)
+- Follow us on Mastodon: [@CatalystCoop@mastodon.energy](https://mastodon.energy/@CatalystCoop)
+- Play with our data and notebooks [on Kaggle](https://www.kaggle.com/catalystcooperative)
+- Combine our data with ML models [on HuggingFace](https://huggingface.co/catalystcooperative)
-- More info on our website: https://catalyst.coop
+- Learn more about us on our website: https://catalyst.coop

 ## Services We Provide